 Scott Klososky: International Speaker and Author

 Looking for a thought leader who can bring an immediate impact?
 Scott Klososky specializes in helping leaders see the world in new ways through his speaking, consulting and books.
 He has used innovation, velocity, and future vision to build his own companies and advise clients.
-Now he speaks worldwide to audiences of all sizes across a myriad of dynamic industries.
+Now Scott speaks worldwide to audiences of all sizes across a myriad of dynamic industries.
+In addition, he is the author of four books including his latest title Did God Create the Internet?
+The Impact of Technology on Humanity.

 Scott leaves audiences in awe with exciting technology presentations that teach graphically and orally, with outlets for enrichment far beyond the event itself.
 He uses the latest techniques for audience interaction while presenting concepts in ways that challenge attendees to think holistically in “high beam” ways to close mind gaps and bring teams together.
 Attendees also learn new ideas and tools that can be applied right away.
 Add consulting and educational programs along with a broad inventory of supporting documents and resources, and Scott is guaranteed to change and accelerate the way your organization embraces technology – one groundbreaking concept at a time.